 It typically takes a few weeks for the body to build immunity after vaccination.
 It is possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and still get sick because the vaccine has not had enough time to provide protection.
 A person is considered to be fully vaccinated two weeks after the last dose of vaccine.

 I had COVID-19 already.
 Do I need the vaccine?

 Since it is possible to get COVID-19 again, you should be vaccinated.
 The vaccine may also boost the protection your body has already built up.
-However, if you tested positive for COVID-19 within the past 90 days, consider waiting to get the vaccine, since the vaccine is scarce and it is very unlikely that you will get COVID-19 again during this time.
 Talk to your health care provider if you have more questions.

 I have allergies and am concerned about complications from the vaccine.
 Should I get immunized right now?

 Your health care provider knows your personal medical history best, so we recommend you speak with your provider before scheduling an appointment.

 Should women who are pregnant or breastfeeding receive the vaccine?

 Pregnant and breastfeeding women should consult with their obstetricians and pediatricians about whether to get the vaccine.
 Until findings are available from clinical trials and additional studies, only limited data are available on the safety of COVID-19 vaccines administered during pregnancy.

 How do mRNA vaccines like the Pfizer and Moderna vaccines work?